Nerf Logo

 Nerf Logo 1990-1992

-In the early 1990s, the brand has a new brand name.
+In the early 1990s, the brand had a new name.
 It had a more complex structure than the previous one.
 The word “NERF” was dyed orange, but the inside retained a little yellow in the form of thin strips.
 Dark blue outlines of varying widths appeared along the edges.
 The letters crawled over each other and were lined up diagonally, so the “N” was lower than the “F.” The font remains round, although the shape of the glyphs has changed noticeably.

 1992 – 1998